runtools/run/docs/content/introduction/installation-and-hello-world.md

 run @version
 ```

 You should see the current version of `run-cli` and `run-core`.

 So, you are all set, and that was the last time you had to install a tool in your life.

+#### Hello, World!

 Let's get started by writing a simple "Hello, World!" resource.
 First, create a file named `@resource.json` with the following content: